icek/ash/packages/ash/README.md

 ### IO

 This package provides (de)serialization of Engine.
-Because of how js handle types, you need to provide additional string to ClassType map.
+Because of how js handle types, you need to provide additional string to Class map.
 Eg.:

 ```typescript
 import { JsonEngineCodec } from '@ash.ts/io';